andifalk/springio25-security-workshop/labs/enhanced-authorization/README.md

 }
 ```

-Please notice the method having `@Modifying` annotation on the `updateBankAccount` method.
-It also contains a custom query that updates the balance of a bank account only if the owner of the account matches the currently authenticated user.
+Please notice the `updateBankAccount` method.
+It contains a custom query that updates the balance of a bank account only if the owner of the account matches the currently authenticated user.
 This is an example of how to use Spring Security to restrict access to data based on the user's role.
 This is basically done by using the `?#{principal?.username}` expression in the query.
 This is enabled through the Spring Data Security extension defined in class `WebSecurityConfiguration`.

 ```java
 import org.springframework.security.data.repository.query.SecurityEvaluationContextExtension;